Denmark Clears Christianias Hippy Cannabis Paradise - UrduPoint

 Denmark Clears Christiania's Hippy Cannabis Paradise

-Copenhagen, (APP - UrduPoint / Pakistan Point News - 6th Apr, 2024) Copenhagen's libertarian Christiana neighbourhood, an old hippie paradise tainted in recent years by drug trafficking violence, is clearing out its famous Pusher Street, where cannabis used to be sold freely.
+Copenhagen, (APP - UrduPoint / Pakistan Point News - 6th Apr, 2024) Copenhagen's libertarian Christiana neighbourhood, an old hippie paradise tainted in recent years by drug trafficking violence, has cleared out its famous Pusher Street, where cannabis used to be sold freely.

+Under spring sunshine, the mayor of Copenhagen and Denmark's justice minister on Saturday led a group of residents who tore up the street's cobblestones while police cleared away the dealers' former market stands.

-In late August, the so-called Christianite residents decided to close the street, known for its hashish stalls, after the fourth murder in three years shattered the image of a free-spirited and peaceful community.
+In late August, the so-called Christianites decided to close the street, known for its hashish stalls, after the fourth murder in three years shattered the image of a free-spirited and peaceful community.

 Pusher Street "has deteriorated into being a really not very nice place," Hulda Mader, spokeswoman for the Christianites, told AFP.